Thomas the Tank Engine

-Thomas the Tank Engine is a fictional, anthropomorphic tank locomotive who originated from the British children's books The Railway Series, created and written by Wilbert Awdry with his son Christopher, first published in 1945.
-Thomas runs on the Fat Controller's North Western Railway on the Island of Sodor.
-He became the most popular character in the series, and is the titular protagonist in the accompanying television series adaptation Thomas & Friends, which has expanded into being a media franchise.
+Thomas the Tank Engine is a character created for The Railway Series children's books by Wilbert Awdry.
+He is a tank locomotive who runs on the Fat Controller's North Western Railway on the Island of Sodor.
+Thomas later became the title character of the books' television adaptation Thomas & Friends as well as its wider media franchise.

-Based on the LB&SCR E2 class, Thomas debuted in the 1946 book Thomas the Tank Engine—the second book in The Railway Series—and was the focus of the four short stories featured within.
+Based on the LB&SCR E2 class, Thomas debuted in the 1946 book Thomas the Tank Engine—the second book in The Railway Series—and was the focus of the four short stories featured within it.
+Upon the success of the television series, Thomas became well-known in popular culture.

-In 1979, British writer and producer Britt Allcroft came across the books, and arranged a deal to make the television series Thomas the Tank Engine & Friends (later rebranded as Thomas & Friends).
-The programme became an award-winning hit around the world, with a range of spin-off commercial products.
-Since then, Thomas has become commonly-known in popular culture.

-Prototype and background
+Background and conception

 The television series and Hornby Railways based Thomas on this prototype belonging to the LB&SCR E2 class.

-Awdry based Thomas on a wooden toy made for his son Christopher.
-This toy looked rather different from the character in the books and television series, and carried the letters NW on its side tanks, which stood for "No Where" according to Awdry.
+In the early 1940s, Wilbert Awdry built a wooden push-along model resembling an LNER Class J50 from a broomstick for his son Christopher.
+This model was significantly different from the character in the books and television series; it was painted blue with yellow lining and carried the letters "NW" on the side tanks.

 The first Thomas model was not based on a prototype.
-After Awdry's wife encouraged him to publish the stories, the publisher of the second book Thomas the Tank Engine hired illustrator Reginald Payne.
-Awdry selected a real locomotive for Payne to work from to create authenticity: a Billinton designed E2 Class of the London, Brighton and South Coast Railway.
-This may have been chosen because Awdry had a photograph to hand.
+After Awdry's wife encouraged him to publish the stories of the first book The Three Railway Engines, Awdry wrote a second book Thomas the Tank Engine featuring the titular character.
+The publishers selected artist Reginald Payne to illustrate the book, who designed Thomas after a Billinton-designed E2 Class of the London, Brighton and South Coast Railway.

 The models of Thomas used in the Thomas & Friends television series and produced by Hornby are based on the E2 locomotives fitted with an extension to the front of the water tanks.
 Awdry was unsatisfied with one detail of the illustration; the front end of his running board sloped downward, which meant that his front and back buffers were at different heights.
 This was an illustrator's mistake that was perpetuated in subsequent books.
 The crash seen in Thomas Comes to Breakfast was partly devised as a means of correcting this.

-Payne was not credited for his illustrations at the time, and it is only since the publication of Brian Sibley's The Thomas the Tank Engine Man that he has received recognition.
-It had often been erroneously assumed that C. Reginald Dalby created the character, as he was responsible for illustrating books 3–11 and repainting the illustrations of the first two books.

 All of the prototype LB&SCR E2 class locomotives were scrapped between 1961 and 1963.
-Thomas locomotives used on Day Out with Thomas days on heritage railways are either unpowered replicas or converted from other locomotives.
+Thus, Thomas locomotives used on Day Out with Thomas days on heritage railways are either unpowered replicas or converted from other locomotives.